 If you develop a new library, and you want it to be of the greatest possible use to the public, we recommend making it free software that everyone can redistribute and change.
-You can do so by permitting redistribution under these terms (or, alternatively, under the terms of the ordinary General Public License).
+You can do so by permitting redistribution under these terms (or, alternatively, under the terms of the ordinary General Public one line to give the library's name and an idea of what it does.
+Copyright (C) year name of author